guillermolam/angular7-customer-portal/README.md

 # MAPFRE CUSTOMER PORTAL
 [logo]: https://github.com/northout/mafreB2C/blob/master/src/assets/img/MAPFRE%20INS%20Horiz%20Red%20Process%403x.png "Mapfre Customer Portal App"

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-You can also run`ng serv --ssl true`.
+You can also run`ng serve --ssl true`.
 Install a CORS plugin for your browser and Navigate to `https://localhost:4200`.

 ## Code scaffolding